Master of Arts Interdisciplinary Studies (MAIS) 603

 Avenues will be open for concentration on uses in professional and adjacent disciplines and among volunteer and private groups.

-Master of Arts-Integrated Studies 603 consists of six parts.
+Master of Arts-Interdisciplinary Studies 603 consists of six parts.

 - Part I Defining Concepts, Examining Foundational Ideas